brimdata/brimcap/docs/Custom-Brimcap-Config.md

 [nfdump](https://github.com/phaag/nfdump) toolset.

-> **Note:** While the example shows how shaped NetFlow records can be loaded via Brimcap, the **Packets** button in Brim is not currently wired to extract flows from a pcap via the 5-tuple and time details in NetFlow records.
+> **Note:** While the example shows how shaped NetFlow records can be loaded via Brimcap, the **Packets** button in Zui is not currently wired to extract flows from a pcap via the 5-tuple and time details in NetFlow records.
 If this is functionality you're interested in pursuing, please [open an issue](https://github.com/brimdata/brimcap/wiki/Troubleshooting#opening-an-issue)